kfatehi/blessed-mail/README.md

 ## Shitty Google Caveat and TODO before we can really release

-Because gmail is retarded and forces centralized power in the form of a client token, I need to make a backend so that people dont need to go creating their own client tokens and shit.
+Because gmail forces centralizing power in the form of a client token, I need to make a backend so that people dont need to go creating their own client tokens and shit.

 We can do this pretty easily and free using heroku. we just need to extract the relevant code from this project and put it behind a simple api and not leak the google secret.